Environmental Health Sciences (MIEH)

 • Fit between applicant's goals and expectations and program degree competencies

-• A writing sample is optional, such as a published manuscript, undergraduate or graduate thesis, or research paper.
+• A writing sample is optional, such as a published manuscript, undergraduate or graduate thesis, or a research paper.
 If you submit a published manuscript and you are not the first author, describe the contributions you made to the publication

-• Applicants being considered for the program will be invited for a virtual interview via Zoom
+• Applicants being considered for the program will be invited for a virtual interview via Zoom with a potential advisor

 *The review committee will evaluate GRE scores if they are submitted.
 The lack of scores will not impact applications.
 If submitted, the program considers competitive scores to be 50th percentile or higher in each of the three parts.

-Note: course work in environmental health or science, or public health/public policy, or biological/chemical sciences, or biochemistry, or biotechnology, or engineering, or geography/geology, or math, or biostatistics or epidemiology, or medical sciences, or anthropology, preferred.
+Note: Coursework in environmental health or science, or public health/public policy, or biological/chemical sciences, or biochemistry, or biotechnology, or engineering, or geography/geology, or math, or biostatistics or epidemiology, or medical sciences, or anthropology, preferred.

 Applicants with foreign credentials: